Dhat syndrome: Society and culture

 Some doctors believe Dhat syndrome to be either a culture-bound presentation of clinical depression, as a somatized set of symptoms, or a result of Western doctors' misinterpretation of patients' descriptions of their condition.

 Dhat syndrome is very common in Nepali culture as well.
 Most of them come with the complaints of "drops" and become extremely anxious about it and see it as loss of "male power".
 It is often related with obsessive ruminations and somatoform symptoms.
-According to Sumathipala et. all, it is likely a distinct clinical entity which is less culture-bound than these critics assert.
+According to Sumathipala et al., it is likely a distinct clinical entity which is less culture-bound than these critics assert.
 They describe it as one form of a syndrome of "semen-loss anxiety" which also occurs in other Eastern cultures as jiryan and shen-k'uei, as well as in Western cultures.

 Chlamydia infection might also be related to it because of similar symptoms in case of infection of the urethra (urethritis), which is usually symptomatic, causing a white discharge from the penis with or without pain on urinating (dysuria).